 - 1 heaping cup chopped dried apricots

-- 1 teaspoon grated fresh ginger, or more to taste
+- 1 tsp grated fresh ginger, or more to taste

-- 2 tablespoons minced fresh mint leaves, or to taste
+- 2 tbsp minced fresh mint leaves, or to taste

 - Here are lots more recipes for salsas, chutneys, and relishes.